 has created a culture of selective consumption of information.
-This selective consumption, dominated by continued messages from businesses, politicians and b.
-Preaching to the Converted.

-interest groups has polarized people.
+This selective consumption, dominated by continued messages from businesses, politicians and interest groups has polarized people.
 Because of the global nature of social media, the speed information travels creates a more global polarisation.